htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 Advanced Usage
 --------------

-The previous section covered using what AWS calls “on-demand” instances.
+The previous section covered using what AWS calls "on-demand" instances.
-(An “instance” is “a single occurrence of something,” in this case, a virtual machine.
-The intent is to distinguish between the active process that's pretending to be a real piece of hardware – the “instance” – and the template it used to start it up, which may also be called a virtual machine.)
+(An "instance" is "a single occurrence of something," in this case, a virtual machine.
+The intent is to distinguish between the active process that's pretending to be a real piece of hardware – the "instance" – and the template it used to start it up, which may also be called a virtual machine.)
 An on-demand instance has a price fixed by AWS; once acquired, AWS will let you keep it running as long as you continue to pay for it.

-In constrast, a “Spot” instance has a price determined by an (automated) auction; when you request a “Spot” instance, you specify the most (per hour) you're willing to pay for that instance.
+In constrast, a "Spot" instance has a price determined by an (automated) auction; when you request a "Spot" instance, you specify the most (per hour) you're willing to pay for that instance.
 If you get an instance, however, you pay only what the spot price is for that instance; in effect, AWS determines the spot price by lowering it until they run out